DecisionsDev/odm-container-samples/decisioncenter/businessvalueeditor/README-KUBERNETES.md

 # Introduction

 This README explains how to run the Custom Value Editor sample in Kubernetes.
-Before following the steps below, make sure you have built the images as explained in [README.md](README.md).
+Before following the steps below, make sure you have built the Decision Center extension as explained in [README.md](README.md).

 #  Configuring the sample in Kubernetes